banool/amaranta_record/client/README.md

 Essentially all we're doing here is checking if the stream is up periodically and if so, playing it.

+If you're running this on the same machine as the server (e.g. to then play via Bluetooth), you can change the URL in the config file to 127.0.0.1.

 Add playstream.service to /etc/systemd/system/playstream.service

 Then run this: